-Title: Technol ogy and al Care Level: 5 Unit I Number: H/651/60)57 TQT: 30 GLH: 10 Learning Outcomes The learner will be able to: ssment Criter earner can: ia 1 Understand the national context around the use of technology and data in the delivery of care 1.1 current legisk f technology 1.2 affect the us v key drivers, se of technol care organis ogy and da 2 technology and the use of data benefits people and the quality of care they receive.
-2.1 it technology the delivery • t and 2.2 e stored, pro • the types of shared 2.3 innovate, tro of care, and using technol ansform and I support pec nd independ personalise tople's wider he delivery
+Title: The Use of Technology and Date in Adult Social Care Level: 5 Unit I Number: H/651/60 57 TQT: 30 GLH: 10 Learning Outcomes The learner will be able to: ssment Criter earner can: ia 1 Understand the national context around the use of technology and data in the delivery of care.
+1.1 current legislo f technology • , 1.2 affect the us v key drivers, se of technol care organis ogy and dat 2 technology and the use of data benefits people and the quality of care they receive.
+2.1 it technology the delivery • t and 2.2 data that ar value and im e stored, pro organisation. • 2.3 innovate, tro of care, and using technol ansform and I support pec nd independ personalise t ople's wider l he delivery

-3 Understand the role of data protection, safeguarding and ethical practice when using technology in the delivery of care.
-3.1 Explain the rules and processes that exist around people's rights to privacy, and their rights to consent, in the use and sharing of personal and sensitive data involved in the delivery of their care.
+3 data protection, safeguarding and ethical practice when using technology in the 3.1 Explain the rules and processes that exist around people's rights to privacy, and their rights to consent, in the use and sharing of personal and sensitive data involved in the delivery of their care. delivery of care.
 3.2 Explain how the use of technology can support the autonomy, empowerment and choices of people accessing care.
 3.3 Analyse potential risks presented by the use of technology and sharing of data in the delivery of care.
 3.4 Propose ways to identify, manage and address these risks.
 4 4 Understand the legal requirements and governance of data within your organisation.
 4.1 Explain the value and importance of processes in place to meet legal responsibilities and data governance requirements.
 4.2 Describe the actions and procedures required in the event of a data breach, and the different roles involved.